Gkconsulting20/ComptaOrion/replit.md

     - Week-by-week projection for 7, 30, or 90 days
     - Automatic calculation of projected balance = current balance + receivables - payables
 -   **Account Statements (Nov 2025):** Complete account statement generation for both clients and suppliers with period filtering, automatic balance calculation, and professional email delivery via SendGrid.
+-   **Automated Sales Tracking (Nov 2025):** When a client SaaS subscribes to a paid plan, a sale is automatically created in the SaaS Admin "Ventes" tab.
+The sale includes:
+    - Commercial commission calculation based on their rate
+    - Total amount = plan price × subscription duration
+    - Automatic client status update to "actif"
+    - Complete audit trail with notes indicating automatic creation

 ## External Dependencies